HGVSnomenclature/VarNomen/_bg-material/simple.md

 ### Coding DNA reference sequences

 In a human diagnostic setting the most frequently used reference is a **"coding DNA reference sequence"** (description starting with **"c."**, e.g. c.4375C>T).
 Variant descriptions based on this format are very popular because they directly link to the encoded protein.
 Numbering **starts** with 1 at the first position of the protein coding region, the A of the starting ATG triplet.
-Numbering **ends** at the last position of the ending triplet, the last A of the stop codon TAA, TAG or TGA.
-Positions in front of the protein coding sequence get a minus sign (**"c.-"**) those after the stop an asterisk (**"c.*"**).
-When you divide the position number from a "c." description by three you get in most cases the position of the affected amino acid from the protein sequence (description starting with "p."); for c.4375C>T i.e. 4375 divided by three > 1459.
+Numbering **ends** at the last position of the ending triplet, the last position of the stop codon (TAA, TAG or TGA).
+Positions in front of the protein coding sequence get a minus sign (e.g. **"c.-26"**) those after the stop an asterisk (e.g. **"c.*85"**).
+When you divide the position number from a "c." description by three you get in most cases the number of the affected amino acid residue from the protein sequence (description starting with "p."); for c.4375C>T i.e. 4375 divided by three gives amino acid 1459.
-	The most frequently used coding DNA reference sequences are the NM\_s (RefSeq gene transcript sequences, NM\_004006.2) and the LRG\_s (Locus Genomic Reference sequences, LRG\_199t1).
+	The most frequently used coding DNA reference sequences are the NM's (RefSeq gene transcript sequences, e.g. NM\_004006.2) and LRG's (Locus Genomic Reference sequences, e.g. LRG\_199t1).

 * * *